beginning of content

 If you are allergic to penicillin, your doctor may recommend an antibiotic called metronidazole instead of amoxycillin.

-After treatment, your doctor will recommend you have a test to check it has worked.
+After treatment, your doctor will order a test to check it has worked.

 As well as gastritis, H. pylori infection can cause: